mVentory/MVentory_TradeMe/README.md

 ##License

-This extension is subject to [Creative Commons License BY-NC-ND](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+This source file is subject to a Commercial Software License.

-* NonCommercial — You may use it for commercial purposes after requesting a free waiver.
-* NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.
-Please, contribute your changes back to the [project on Github](https://github.com/mVentory/MVentory_TradeMe).
+* No sharing - This file cannot be shared, published or distributed outside of the licensed organisation.

+* No Derivatives - You can make changes to this file for your own use, but you cannot share or redistribute the changes.

+The full text of the license was supplied to your organisation as part of the licensing agreement with mVetory.

 ##About the extension